rust-lang/rfcs/text/0000-rand-core.md

 algorithm will be adjusted in the future).
 This implies that `StdRng` should not implement `SeedableRng` because the underlying generator may be changed; also, output is platform-dependent (currently it may be `IsaacRng` or `Isaac64Rng`).

-We could suggest that PRNGs implement `SeedableRng<u64>`.
-This seed type should not be used for cryptography due to the limited bits, but it is perfectly sufficient for simulators and games wanting reproducible output (`u32` should also be sufficient).
-Having standard PRNGs support a common seed type like `u64` would make it easier for these applications to switch from one generator to another.
-(Implementation: generators with more than 64 bits of internal state could pad the seed with zero or any fixed constant they like; it shouldn't matter as long as the generator's seeding requirements are met (this may imply a non-zero constant is more appropriate) and the extra bits are fixed.)

 #### Alternatives